How we are making a difference at MacQueen’s Island Tours / WoWCuba and how you can help

 7. As with most Cuban residences, when at home our representatives cook with propane, water is gravity-fed, and they use local farmers markets when purchasing produce, much of which is organically grown.
 Much of Cuba’s food supply is not prepackaged – recyclable bags are used on trips to the market.
 Whenever possible, they try to combine transportation for common tasks.

 8. Kristen, Kelley & Mirley love to shop at thrift stores.
 OK, we admit it!
 Not everyone might think it the most glamorous thing in the world, but the often fabulous deals to be found on finds not available anywhere else are just another way to show their love for the planet while not totally sacrificing the consumer devils they have lurking inside.
 Much of the clothing they no longer need is later passed on to deserving recipients in Cuba.
-Antique or vintage furniture can be found throughout their homes.
+Antique, vintage, locally-made furniture and recycled art pieces can be found throughout their homes.

 What can you do as a traveler to reduce your environmental footprint?